pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 They come back to the mempool, to this pool of transactions that still have to be worked upon.
 And they are free.
-Now what we do now is that we take these transactions, they react to include them in here.
+Now what you do now is that we take these transactions and we include them in here.
-And then we see, hold on, a spent already 10 bitcoins here.
+And then we see, hold on, A spent already 10 bitcoins here.
 So that transaction is no longer valid.
 So it will be rejected.
 And then, although I got the information